Empty Mansions: Overview

 Empty Mansions chronicles the life of Huguette Clark, the daughter of the wealthy copper industrialist William A. Clark.
-Clark was a controversial senator, builder of railroads, namesake for Clark County, Nevada, and the founder of Las Vegas.
-Huguette grew up in the William A. Clark House at 952 Fifth Avenue, the largest house in New York City.
+Clark was a controversial senator, builder of railroads, namesake of Clark County, Nevada, and the founder of Las Vegas.
+Huguette grew up in the William A. Clark House at 962 Fifth Avenue, the largest house in New York City.
 She owned paintings by Edgar Degas and Renoir, a Stradivarius violin, and a vast collection of antique dolls.
 During her life, she used her wealth to buy gifts for friends and strangers alike while quietly pursuing her own calling as an artist and guarding the privacy she valued above all else.

 The book weaves together Huguette's seemingly charmed life through her personal history including possession of a first-class ticket and stateroom on the second voyage of the Titanic to the anxiety nine decades later of the terror attacks on 9/11.
 During the last 20 years of her life, Huguette lived in hospitals in New York City despite owning multiple homes and having a fortune worth more than $300 million.

 Huguette's intimate circle of family members, including her infamous father and publicity-shy mother; acquaintances like her nurse who received more than $30 million in gifts; and the relatives fighting to inherit Huguette's fortune.
 The book contains more than seventy photographs, many never before seen outside of the family.
 Empty Mansions tells the story of a woman who has been described as the "last jewel of the Gilded Age".